Spend, Save, Invest, or Donate (2nd grade)

 - A large jar or clear container for collecting change.

-Interactive Parent/Student Homework: Send home a letter introducing the unit and explaining that the class will be raising money for a donation to a charitable cause.
+Send home a letter introducing the unit and explaining that the class will be raising money for a donation to a charitable cause.
 Encourage the students to get small change from their own savings banks and earn money doing extra jobs around the house.
 Encourage families to suggest a charity that the class might consider.
-(See Attachment Four: Letter to Families.
+(See Handout Four: Letter to Families.)

 - What does it mean to spend money?